-(In this context Indigenous is defined as First Nations, Métis and Inuit, i.e., of this land.)
+(In this context Aboriginal is defined as First Nations, Métis and Inuit, i.e., of this land.)

-To all Indigenous students graduating at the upcoming Convocation:
+To all Aboriginal students graduating at the upcoming Convocation:

 At UBC (Vancouver and Okanagan), we have regalia guidelines which say that all students must wear an academic gown and hood when crossing the stage at graduation.
 Any form of traditional attire may be worn underneath the gown.